 Artist’s Point

-Artist’s Point through the trees
+Artist’s Point view through the trees of Yellowstone Falls

-Artist’s Point in Yellowstone
+Artist’s Point view of Yellowstone Falls

 Hayden Valley